Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 • Are there any discipline specific resources?

 There is an informal WhatsApp group for occupational therapists (OT’s) working in eating disorders with an interest in ARFID.
 This group aims to connect and share resources, training, CPD, jobs or news stories.
 It is a semi closed group for only registered OT’s or OT students.
 Details of bi-monthly MS TEAMS CPD meetings are shared via this WhatsApp group.
 These meetings give further opportunity for networking and sharing resources.
 It is hoped that in time workstreams will be developed to enhance OT work and the evidence base for OT’s working with ARFID.
 The group is supported by North East and Yorkshire regional mental health team (NHS England) but OT’s are welcome from any part of the country.
-More information can be found from [email protected] or [email protected] or please use this QR link to request join.
+More information can be found from [email protected] or [email protected] or please use this QR code to request to join.

 QR code for OT ARFID Special Interest Group